Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: The algorithm

-It is easy to check that each $V_i\subseteq \field^n$ is a vector space over $\field$ of dimension $\leq n$: this stems from the linearity in $\aa$ of the $r_j$'s.
-Now let $m\geq 0$ be the least integer such that the following conditions are \emph{both} true: The algorithm returns $(V_m,J_m)$, written $\gdc(\psi,\pi)=(V_m,J_m)$.
+The algorithm returns $(V_m,J_m)$, written $\gdc_F(\psi,\pi)=(V_m,J_m)$; we shall omit the subscript ${}_F$ when the vector field $F$ is clear from the context.
 Note that the integer $m$ is well defined: indeed, $V_0\supseteq V_1\supseteq \cdots$ forms an infinite descending chain of finite-dimensional vector spaces, which must stabilize in finitely many steps.
 In other words, we can consider the least $m'$ such that $V_{m'}=V_{m'+k}$ for each $k\geq 1$.
 Then $J_{m'}\subseteq J_{m'+1}\subseteq\cdots$ forms an infinite ascending chain of ideals, which must stabilize at some $m\geq m'$.
 Therefore there must be some index $m$ such that \eqref{eq:Vm} and \eqref{eq:Jm} are both satisfied, and we choose the least such $m$.

+\paragraph{Results} We start with an important concept, which is needed to state and prove the correctness and completeness of $\post$.